Start Spreading the News

 Individuals interested in receiving regular updates of news as it is posted to the site may sign up to have news delivered via an RSS feed.
 Highlights of news published during the week are sent to members of the campus community and other subscribers via the weekly email newsletter, The Diplomat.

-We showcase in-depth articles and stories of interest to alumni, parents and friends of the College in Franklin & Marshall Magazine, produced quarterly by the office.
+We showcase in-depth articles and stories of interest to alumni, parents and friends of the College in Franklin & Marshall Magazine, produced three times a year by the office.
 Alumni, parents and friends of the College also receive the e-newsletter F&M Headlines monthly during the academic year.

-The Office of Communications works in partnership with offices and departments in the Franklin & Marshall community to develop a variety of printed products to meet your strategic communications needs.
+The Office of Communications works in partnership with offices and departments in the Franklin & Marshall community to develop professionally designed creative collateral to meet your strategic communications needs.

-In line with the academic mission and strategic priorities of F&M, the Office of Communications is attentive to the imperative to devote resources to projects that enable Franklin & Marshall to enhance the visibility of our academic excellence and scholarship, recruit talented students, demonstrate the value of a liberal arts education to broad audiences, and engage alumni, parents and external stakeholders.
+In line with the academic mission and strategic priorities of F&M, the Office of Communications prioritizes projects that enable Franklin & Marshall to enhance the visibility of our academic excellence and scholarship, recruit talented students, demonstrate the value of a liberal arts education to broad audiences, and engage alumni, parents and external stakeholders.

 The Office of Communications may refer offices on occasion to other resources to serve publications needs that don't require the support of professional communications.
-Advances in desktop publishing and the ease of using the ever-improving design templates in Excel, Word and PowerPoint enable offices to produce professional products for these purposes:
+Such projects include, but are not limited to:

 - Instructional guides